billgrace/idea-hunt/README.md

 	"Click" = mouse down or one finger touch with release within a short time (say, 100 mS?)
 	"Press" = mouse down or one finger touch which is held for longer than a "Click" "Drag" = mouse down or one finger touch with mouse move or touch move before release

+Alright, I've now got a basic label, a basic button and a basic slider and they seem to be working fairly well.
+I also split the index.html file into two pieces - index.html and controls.js - because it was just getting uncomfortably large.
+So far it seems that using a separate JavaScript file as essentially an "include file", even though not officially spoken of that way in the online discussions, apparently works OK as a place to stow a set of functions to make editing more humane.

+Let's call this v0.4, commit it and move on to refining the controls.